-Life transitions come at many junctures in a lifetime.
+Life transitions come at many junctures in a lifetime in addition to during adolescence.
 They may arrive as graduations, job changes, weddings, births of children, deaths of parents and other loved ones, marriage problems, divorce, war, natural disasters, sudden shifts into or out of wealth or fame (think Gabby Douglas or Missy Franklin) or, as in the case of the short musings below, a move to a new city.

 Thanks Alyssa for your permission to share your sensitive writing with my readers.